MQ-FOAR705/HammondA_PoC_Design/README.md

 - Download and install the Ubuntu distribution for Windows.
 Follow this link if you need assistance https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#3

-- Once running Ubuntu install the following packages sudo apt-get install git
+- Once running Ubuntu run the following commands to install the necessary packages:
+  -`sudo apt-get install git`
+  -`sudo apt-get install python3-pip`
+  -`sudo apt-get install -y nodejs`
 - Joplin
-  - Install as per the instructions here https://joplinapp.org/
+  - Install Joplin within the Ubuntu app as per the instructions here under "Linux or Windows (via WSL)" <https://github.com/laurent22/joplin>
   - Once installed, run joplin and login to your account
-  - Create a Notebook called FIELDNOTES
+  - Create a Notebook called FIELDNOTES (`:mkbook FIELDNOTES`)
   - Run the `:sync` command to ensure that it works and can connect without issue

 - Mozilla Deepspeech